mvolkmann/blog/src/content-security-policy.md

 One-by-one add CSP directives in the `policies` array until all the desired policies are in place.

-Once the app is in production, logging attempted CSP violations keep you informed about whether and how the site is being attacked.
+Once the app is in production, logging attempted CSP violations will keep you informed about whether and how the site is being attacked.

 ## Example Web App